 If this is not the first time an operating system has been installed on your computer, it is likely you will need to re-partition your disk to make room for Ubuntu.

 Any time you partition your disk, you should be prepared to lose everything on the disk should you make a mistake or something goes wrong during partitioning.
 The programs used in installation are quite reliable, most have seen years of use, but they also perform destructive actions.

 The basic steps to install Ubuntu Server Edition are the same as those for installing any operating system.
 Unlike the Desktop Edition, the Server Edition does not include a graphical installation program.
 The Live Server installer uses a text-based console interface which runs on the default virtual console.
 The interface can be entirely driven by the enter, up and down arrow keys (with some occasional typing).

 During the installation you can switch to a different console (by pressing Ctrl-Alt-F<n> or Ctrl-Alt-Right) to get access to a shell, if needed.
-Up until the point where the installation begins, you can use the “back” buttons to go back to previous screens and choose different options.
+Up to the point where the installation begins, you can use the “back” button to go back to previous screens and choose different options.

 Download the appropriate ISO file from the Ubuntu web site.